simplitech/simpli-cli/docs/README.md

 ### Server Project

 > Client projects are generated based on your `MySQL database`, and it provides `Restful APIs`, including `Login API`.
-Once you have built your server, you may use the `IntelliJ` or `NetBeans` in order to run your server.
+Once you have built your server, you may use the `Docker`, `IntelliJ` or `NetBeans` in order to run your server.
 I will assume you know how to use Tomcat Server and Maven.

 #### Requirements
+	- MVN CLI (Maven)
+	- Docker CLI

+or

-	- Maven
+	- MVN CLI (Maven)
 	- Tomcat Server with Catalina
 	- MySQL Server